 - How can my child participate in these events?

-The re-launched Dover Court Instrumental Programme was also presented, with parents given the opportunity to ask questions directly to instrumental teachers over a range of topics.
+Aspects of the DCIS Instrumental Programme was also presented, with parents given the opportunity to ask questions over a range of musical topics.

 Head of Music